 3.3.7 Redundant Entry (Level A)

 The new 3.3.7 success criteria are likely long overdue in creating highly usable experiences as it requires that when a user fills out the information on a website or app, they should not be required to re-enter the exact details repeatedly.
-The goal is to allow users to avoid repetitive data entry, especially those that could be forgetful due to varying forms of disabilities.
+The goal is to allow users to avoid repetitive data entry, especially those who could be forgetful due to varying forms of disabilities.
+To confirm with 3.3.7, you should not make the user enter the same information more than once in a session or provide an option to select the previously entered information.
+There are exceptions to this guideline, such as when the information is required to ensure the security of the content or previously entered information is no longer valid.

 This is yet another new guideline that will holistically drive better UX of digital properties, creating more streamlined user flows and experiences for every visitor on a website or application.